 This park is directly behind Lane Tech high school, which I believe is technically considered Avondale.
 The trees right now are so pretty and would make a great backdrop of holiday photos.
 It runs along the North Branch of the river and has a paved running/bike path, paddle boats rental (during the summer), a bike park and it’s just such a pretty part of the city.
 It’s a secluded area and never crowded, which is always nice while taking pics.
 Bonus, there’s always tons of parking right on Rockwell street.
 I would bring a blanket because there are very few benches.

 I really like this location for a few reasons.
 There are SO many shooting locations.
-There is the honeycomb, the bridge, the lawn in front of the conservatory, the Lily Pond, the tall grass along the petting zoo and more!
+There is The Honeycomb, the bridge, the lawn in front of the conservatory, the Lily Pond, the tall grass along the petting zoo and more!
 We even did our baby announcement with Mila here.
 Plus you can always run inside the zoo for the bathroom.

 There’s a lot of tall grass and wide open spaces to take some really great shots in front of the boat house.
 It’s also a bird and wildlife sanctuary, you might get a few animals in your shot.
 I think with a layer of fresh snow, it would be beautiful!